Tarun Katial

-Tarun Katial (born 7 January 1975) is an Indian media executive and business professional, known for his work in Indian television.
-He served as CEO of Reliance Broadcast Network and ZEE5 (2018–2020).
+Tarun Katial (born 7 January 1975) is an Indian media executive and businessman, known for his work in Indian television.
+He is the founder and CEO at Coto, and was CEO of Reliance Broadcast Network and ZEE5 (2018–2020).
 He was a founder and CEO of Big FM.

-He is now an investor in the media-tech space and also invests in and actively mentors edutech and media-tech businesses.
+He is now an investor in the media-tech space and invests in edutech and media-tech businesses.
 Results and Outcomes, Genius Inside, Serendpity MediaTech, Lomotif are some of the ventures.
-He was a Senior Advisor at Lomotif during the sale for 120 million.
+He was a senior advisor at Lomotif during the sale for 120 million.

-He is the Founder & CEO of Eve World, a Web3 social community platform for women.
-The platform aims to build a responsible virtual environment that curates a positive and valuable digital experience for women worldwide.
+He is the founder & CEO of Eve World, a Web3 social community platform for women.

 Katial began his career at Saatchi & Saatchi, Enterprise Nexus Lowe and Ogilvy & Mather, and later moved to Star Network, headed several channels across the networks in India before moving to Sony Entertainment Television as its business head in 2004.
 He received the Indian Telly Awards in 2002 for Best TV Programming Executive of The Year category.
 The next year, he was nominated for same award for Best TV Programming Head of the Year category.

 Life and career

 Tarun Katial was born on 7 January 1975.
 He studied Master of Management (MBA) from University of Mumbai.
 He started his career as a media trainee at Saatchi & Saatchi, and later became a media executive at Enterprise Nexus Lowe and Ogilvy & Mather, senior vice-president of Star Plus.
 He worked as a business head and executive vice-president of Sony Entertainment Television.

 He was head of channels at Star Network before joining the Sony Pictures as business head and executive vice-president in 2004.
 In 2006, He founded Big FM, a private radio station, where he worked as a COO and CEO for over 12 years.

-He worked as a CEO of Reliance Broadcast Network till 2016.
-In November 2016, he joined ZEE5, and became its CEO in May 2018.
+He worked as a CEO of Reliance Broadcast Network till 2016, then joined ZEE5 in November and became its CEO in May 2018.
 He resigned his position from ZEE5 in November 2020.